FactomProject/factom-docs/api/includes/_wallet-api.md

 ```

 This method, compose-entry, will return the appropriate api calls to create a entry in factom.
 You must first call the [commit-entry](#commit-entry), then the [reveal-entry](#reveal-entry) api calls.
 To be safe, wait a few seconds after calling commit.

+**Notes**:
+Ensure all data given in the `entry` fields are encoded in hex.
+This includes the content section.

 ## properties